haghard/actyx-spark-analysis/README.md

 192.168.0.38:9092 - kafka broker address

-15 - slideDuration in seconds (spark terminology)
+15 - slideDuration in seconds (spark streaming terminology)

-4 - number of slideDuration in the single windowDuration (spark terminology)
+4 - number of slideDuration in the single windowDuration (spark streaming terminology)